Subscribe to get more!

 But there is one omnivorous species that takes the position of top predator, top grazer, top everything.

-And that’s us.
+And that’s us!
 People.
-Gardeners in fact.
-We chose who lives and who is consigned to the compost.
-We harvest, trim, stamp and pick and squish pests and even unwanted predators.
+Gardeners in fact, including Jelina!
+We choose who lives and who is consigned to the compost.
+We harvest, trim, stamp and pick and squish pests.
 We are ruthless predators of slugs, snails and earwigs…anything that will compete with us for our food or visual pleasure.
 I reckon that our veggies, our peas and lettuces consider us predators too.
+People are one of the very very few predators who, often, don’t even eat their kill, though a mindful gardener will repurpose that life through composting or at least burying it to return it to the garden that it grew in.

 We are the ‘top dog’, as it were, in the garden.
 At least until nature comes up with something better!